maxalbert/nbconvert-templating-issue/README.md

   - template3.tplx:

-    This contains a modified copy of the 'execute_result' block with all references to "Out" removed.
+    This contains a modified copy of the `execute_result` block with all references to "Out" removed.
 Again, for some cells this works but for some cells it still generates an "Out[]" prompt.